coolOrangeLabs/powerLoadPublic/CmdLets/doc/Resolve-InventorReferences.md

 ```
 Resolve-InventorReferences [-InventorProjectFile] <String> [[-AlternativePaths] <Hashtable>]
- [[-ErrorCSVPath] <String>] [<CommonParameters>]
+ [[-ErrorCSVPath] <String>] [-InitialRun <Boolean>] [<CommonParameters>]
 ```

 ## DESCRIPTION
 Checks all files in the powerLoad database with ContentSource Inventor and stores the resovlable references into the powerLoad database.
+Reference which cannot be resolved will be written to the ErrorCsvFile.
+Additionally, for missing/unknown references it also creates 'UnknownFileFileRelations' table.

 ## EXAMPLES